rapidsms/rapidsms/docs/topics/backends/kannel.rst

 RapidSMS can take advantage of Kannel's `SMS Delivery Report`_ functionality.
 This is useful if you'd like to track the status of a message after it's been passed to Kannel for processing.
 Kannel will use a callback URL to notify us.
+Enabling this feature will allow you to view delivery reports, for each message, in the Django admin.

 1. Add ``rapidsms.backends.kannel`` to ``INSTALLED_APPS``: